PROGRAM TYPES

 Criminal Justice Program

-The integration of knowledge and practice culminates with the internship/service-learning component and a senior (capstone) seminar.
-With the faculty’s consultation, students are placed into positions designed to challenge them to apply knowledge to a substantive professional experience.
+With the faculty’s consultation, students are placed into internship positions designed to challenge them to apply knowledge to a substantive professional experience.
+Students may take a total of four different internships at three credits per site.
 Recent placements include federal, state, and local law enforcement agencies, federal and local probation offices, juvenile and criminal court, Walt Disney security, victim/witness assistance, correctional agencies, youth programs, and investigative agencies.
-Through the internship, students apply learning outside the classroom, helping them build professional competence and confidence.
-The senior seminar provides a capstone experience by requiring students to integrate the internship/service-learning component with theory through an individual research project on a current legal or policy issue in criminal justice.
+Through the internships, students apply learning outside the classroom, helping them build professional competence, confidence, and networking for future employment opportunities.

 Minors/certificates offered through the criminal justice program are: